vault27/Foundation/ssl.md

  - Short notation of cipher suite: authentication algotithm is sent as an extension, key exchange algorithm is always Ephemeral Diffie-Hellman, cipher suite became too long too complex, there were too many variants of suites, for every suite IANA created a code
  - Version negotiation removed
  - SNI is still opened, but there is new RFC where it is encrypted
- - 0-RTT Resumption: if the client has connected to the server before, TLS 1.3 permits a zero-round trip handshake.
+ - 0-RTT Resumption (early data): if the client has connected to the server before, TLS 1.3 permits a zero-round trip handshake.
 This is accomplished by storing secret information (typically, Session ID or Session Tickets) of previous sessions and using them when both parties connect with each other in future.
 But it leads to the absense of Forward Secrecy.
 The second security concern when it comes to TLS 1.3 0-RTT is that it doesn’t provide a guarantee of non-replay between connections.
 If an attacker somehow manages to get hold of your 0-RTT encrypted data, it can fool the server into believing that the request came from the client.
+It is not very recomendeded to use it.

 ### Handshake